meghasn/spotify/README.md

 Now using the information we have from the previous 2 files we are going to create a dataset that contains all the songs in your steaming history along with their different features like danceability, energy, loudness, sound etc.

+# mymusicpatterns.py

+Convert StreamingHistory json file to csv

+# spotify_popularity_artist_genre.py

+created a dataset having the song name and popularity..Was not able to get the song genre.
+If anyone find out how to do it, feel free to add

 Referals:
 Data scrapping: